Brazoria County Court Records

 Microfilm reproduction$1.00 per page

-The Records Department page on the District Clerk’s website has full details on the online copy request process, accepted payment methods, and required steps.
+The Records Department page on the District Clerk's website has full details on the online copy request process, accepted payment methods, and the steps you'll need to follow.

 County Clerk Copy Fees